BeaumerF/Arcadium/README.md

 $ > make
 ```

 You can start the program by using this command where $(LIBNAME) is the name of the graphics library used or the name of the game.
+Then, you'll have to make a choice in the menu.

 ```sh
 $ > ./arcade ./lib/lib_arcade_$(LIBNAME).so